Jan. 6 Panel Asks Former Speaker Gingrich for Information

 The House panel investigating the Jan.
 6 insurrection is seeking information from former House Speaker Newt Gingrich about his communications with senior advisers to then-President Donald Trump in the days leading up to the 2021 attack on the Capitol.

-The committee’s chairman, Mississippi Rep. Bennie Thompson, wrote in a letter sent to Gingrich on Thursday that the panel has obtained emails Gingrich exchanged with Trump’s associates about television advertisements alleging voter fraud in the 2020 election.
+The committee's chairman, Rep. Bennie Thompson, D, Miss., wrote in a letter sent to Gingrich on Thursday that the panel has obtained emails Gingrich exchanged with Trump's associates about television advertisements alleging voter fraud in the 2020 election.

 Thompson wrote that Gingrich also appeared to be involved in efforts to appoint alternate electors and emailed Trump's chief of staff, Mark Meadows, about those efforts on the evening of Jan.
 6, after the Capitol breach.